 Information for practice leaders

-These two aren’t the only leadership roles in the temple.
-They're two of the traditional roku chiji 六知事, literally six managers of affairs, or six stewards in a monastic bureaucracy.
+.The traditional roku chiji 六知事, literally six managers of affairs, or six stewards in a monastic bureaucracy, are:

 This group was also called "the east row" because it lined up in the front row on the east side of the Buddha Hall during ceremonies.
 Only the ino was directly concerned with training and monitoring the monks in the sodo; the other five were in the administration hall, managing the practical activities of the temple: finances, building maintenance, food supplies, etc. The administrative hall was on the east side of the temple complex, while the sodo or zendo was on the west side.
 In addition, there were six assistant officers (roku choshu 六頭首):